Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 GSM/GPRS/3G/4G mobile voice and data

 There are no direct flights between the United States and Namibia.
-Major airlines flying to Namibia include Air Namibia, South African Airways, British Airways-Comair, KLM, Ethiopian Airlines, and Qatar Airways.
-Air Namibia offers regular domestic and regional service, as well as international service to Frankfurt.
-The global COVID-19 pandemic has disrupted air travel to Namibia, and airlines may not be operating in accordance with their regular schedules.
-For more information on Air Namibia, click on: http://www.airnamibia.com.na/.
+Major airlines flying to Namibia include Air Namibia, Lufthansa, South African Airways, British Airways-Comair, KLM, Ethiopian Airlines, and Qatar Airways.
+South African Airways, and some private airlines offer regular domestic and regional service, as well as international service.
+However, the global COVID-19 pandemic has disrupted air travel to Namibia, and airlines may not be operating in accordance with their regular schedules.
 Smaller charter flight operators are also available in Windhoek and Walvis Bay.

 There are numerous car rental companies in the country, with most based in Windhoek.
 The majority of car rental companies are members of the Car Rental Association of Namibia (CARAN).
 While several common American and European firms are members of CARAN, there are exceptions such as Hertz.